shenwei356/brename/README.md

   -R, --recursive                 rename recursively -r, --replacement string        replacement. capture variables supported.  e.g. $1 represents the first submatch.
 ATTENTION: for *nix OS, use SINGLE quote NOT double quotes or use the \ escape character.
 Ascending integer is also supported by "{nr}"
-  -n, --start-num int             starting number when using {nr} in replacement (default 1) -v, --verbose int               verbose level (0 for all, 1 for warning and error, 2 for only error)  (default 0) -V, --version                   print version information and check for update
+  -n, --start-num int             starting number when using {nr} in replacement (default 1) -u, --undo                      undo the LAST successful operation -v, --verbose int               verbose level (0 for all, 1 for warning and error, 2 for only error) (default 0) -V, --version                   print version information and check for update
 ```